KayEm06/HackTheBox/2million/2million.md

 Invite code: JKIEK-XIHK7-6RG2Q-37HSH

-We can go back to the invite page and enter our invite code, this redirects to us a register page.
-Once registered, we are redirected to the home page and we can begin exploring.
-Most of the endpoints are dummy endpoints so I refer a writeup made by @madfoxsec to find a number of endpoints at `/api/v1`.
+We can backtrack to the invite page and enter our invite code, which redirects us to a register page.
+Once registered, we are redirected to the home page and can begin exploring.
+Most of the endpoints are dummy endpoints so I refer to a writeup made by @madfoxsec to find several endpoints at `/api/v1`.
 I load up burpsuite to speed up the process of accessing all endpoints.

 ![image](https://github.com/KayEm06/HackTheBox/assets/62169414/abc4d603-4466-439a-b429-d695dacd8117)